edrispapi/Game_platform/steam-clone/README.md

-# Steam Clone - Microservices Platform
+# Red Game Platform - Microservices Platform

-A comprehensive Steam-like gaming platform built with microservices architecture using FastAPI and PostgreSQL.
+A comprehensive Red Game experience built with microservices architecture using FastAPI and PostgreSQL.

 ## 🎮 Features